Find your place in cyber.

 Gain experience.

 This is a practice-based exercise.
-You will be presenting to real cyber professionals, who do this for a living.
+You will be briefing real professionals from industry & government, who do this for a living.

 Meet employers.